 Good Christmas cactus care will bring a show of beautiful winter blooms year after year.

 This tropical cactus does not exist in the wild.
 It is a hybrid of Schlumbergera truncata and Schlumbergera russelliana that grow as epiphytes in the rain forests of South America, making their home on tree branches.
 (Epiphyte comes from the Greek words epi meaning upon and phyton meaning plant.)

 More than 200 cultivars exist.
 'Christmas Flame' is golden yellow...'Lavender Beauty' is purple and white...and snowy 'White Christmas' are just a few.
-With so many beautiful colors to choose from, why buy just one?
+With so many captivating colors to choose from, why buy just one?
 Newer cultivars bring together two colors, offering some exciting new combinations.

-Growing this plant is easy, but there are a few things you should do to make it bloom before the holidays.
+Want to coax it early?
+I thought so.
+There are a few things you should do to make it bloom before the holidays.

 Height: To 2 ft (60 cm)

 Light: Christmas cactus care includes lots of bright, indirect light.
 This tropical cactus doesn't like hot, direct sunlight because it will burn the foliage.
 Stems that turn purplish-red have been exposed to too much direct sunlight.